Suave101/ResNet-50/README.md

 ## 🚀 Key Features

 * **Custom Implementation:** Built ResNet-20 from the ground up using `[TensorFlow / Keras]`.
-* **Bottleneck Architecture:** Correctly implemented the 1x1, 3x3, and 1x1 convolutional bottleneck blocks to optimize computation.
+* **Simple Architecture:** Correctly implemented the 3x3 convolutional simple blocks.
 * **Skip Connections:** Integrated identity and projection shortcuts to ensure smooth gradient flow across 20 layers.
 * **Custom Training Loop:** Includes modular scripts for training, validation, and evaluation.

 ## 🏗️ Architecture Highlights

-ResNet-20 utilizes **Residual Blocks** to allow the training of incredibly deep networks.
+ResNet-20 utilizes **Residual Blocks** to allow the training of deep networks.
 Instead of hoping each few stacked layers directly fit a desired underlying mapping, these blocks are explicitly allowed to fit a residual mapping.

 * **Conv1:** 7x7 convolution, 64 filters, stride 2, followed by max pooling.
-* **Conv2_x to Conv5_x:** Stacks of bottleneck residual blocks (3, 4, 6, and 3 blocks respectively).
 * **Output:** Global Average Pooling followed by a Fully Connected layer for classification.

 ## 📂 Repository Structure